bl1zz4rdw1z4rd/bl1zz4rdw1z4rd/README.md

 ## Current Focus

-- Completing a Bachelor of Science in Computer Science
+- Pursuing a Bachelor of Science in Computer Science
 - Building practical Linux and network-security labs
 - Developing projects in Java, Python, and C++
 - Studying networking, packet analysis, and system administration